Is it hard to learn how to start an internet radio station?

-According to Statica, 65.85 million Americans used radio streaming services in 2017.
+According to Statista, 65.85 million Americans used radio streaming services in 2017.

 And in the US, radio is the third most powerful medium.
 Also, American teens stream audio than they listen to AM or FM stations.

-- Easier to start because you'll need less equipment than when starting a terrestrial radio.
+- Easier to start because you'll need less equipment than when launching a terrestrial radio.

 - Cheaper to run.